Fall 2009 - Math E-21a

 ||||||||

-| Thurs, Oct 22 | Method of Lagrange Multipliers, continued; examples of unconstrained and constrained optimization in economics; Method of Least Squares; multiple constraints.
+Extreme values of a continuous function defined on a bounded region; Method of Lagrange Multipliers, continued; examples of unconstrained and constrained optimization in economics; multiple constraints.
 Introduction to integration over regions in R2. |

 HW8: Read sections 11.8 and 12.1 (and maybe read ahead in 12.2-12.3).
-HW
+To be turned in no later than Sat, Nov 2: HW #8 problems (PDF) |

 ||||||||

-| Thurs, Oct 29 | Multiple integrals in the calculation of area, volume, mass, population, and average value of a function.
+Multiple integrals in the calculation of area, volume, mass, population, and average value of a function.
 Iterated integrals; changing order of integration in an iterated integral; and the Fubini Theorem.
 Use of polar coordinates in calculating double integrals.
 Geometric center of a region (centroid) and center of mass.
-Triple integrals in Cartesian coordinates and calculation by successive slicing. |
+Geographic Center of the Contiguous United States: Lebanon, Kansas |

 |